top of page

 SARAJEVO 84

-April 1992, Bosnia and Herzegovina declared its independence and its capital Sarajevo was suddenly surrounded from the heights by the Serbian armies until February 1996.
+April 1992: Bosnia and Herzegovina declared its independence, and its capital, Sarajevo, was besieged from the heights by Serbian armies until February 1996.
+Three years of shelling, sniper fire, and the psychological torture of an innocent population.

-Cemeteries have mushroomed on the hills and the memories of the fraternal past are gradually dwindling, while the diplomatic cars pass by, fading into the scarified urban scenery.
+Since then, the city has vanished from television screens.
+Cemeteries have flourished on the hillsides and memories of a fraternal past are slowly dissolving, while the ballet of diplomatic cars continues to blend into the scarred urban landscape.

 "Sarajevo, My Love"